-Modern x86 based Servers support an increasing number of Network interface ports on the mother board in addition to add-in network adapters.
-Linux based OSes name these interfaces as ethN.
+Modern x86-based Servers support an increasing number of network interface ports on the motherboard in addition to add-in network adapters.
+Linux-based OSes name these interfaces as ethN.
 The naming of network interfaces is currently non-deterministic and not governed by any standard in terms of their relationship to the way the ports are wired on the system.
-Common user expectation like 'ethO' representing the first network port on the mother board as labeled on the server chassis cannot be fulfilled in many cases.
+Common user expectations such as 'ethO' representing the first network port on the motherboard as labeled on the server chassis cannot be fulfilled in many cases.

 Ensuring that the Ethernet interface names follow the order of the devices as intended by the system designer might not be sufficient.
-The "ethN" names currently in use do not suggest the Ethernet interface's physical location, whether it is on the systems' mother board or if it is on an add-in card; and if it is on an add-in card with multiple ports, which port on the card is it on.
+The "ethN" names currently in use do not suggest the Ethernet interface's physical location, whether it is on the system's motherboard or if it is on an add-in card; or if it is on an add-in card with multiple ports, which port on the card it is on.

-A naming mechanism that can impart meaning to the network interface's name based on the physical location of a network port in concordance to the intended system design is necessary.
-To achieve that, the system firmware has the ability to communicate the intended order for network devices on the mother board to the Operating System via standard mechanisms such as SMBIOS and ACPI.
+Consequently, a naming mechanism that can impart meaning to the network interface's name based on the physical location of a network port in concordance to the intended system design is necessary.
+To achieve this, the system firmware has the ability to communicate the intended order for network devices on the motherboard to the Operating System via standard mechanisms such as SMBIOS and ACPI.

-The new naming scheme uses 'biosdevname' udev helper utility , developed by Dell and released under GPL, suggests new names based on the location of the network adapters on the system as suggested by system BIOS.
+The new naming scheme, using the 'biosdevname' udev helper utility developed by Dell and released under GPL, suggests new names based on the location of the network adapters on the system as suggested by system BIOS.